creditcardGenius Team

 Do balance transfers hurt your credit score?

-Balance transfers don’t hurt your credit score, although your score might take a temporary dip after you apply for a new balance transfer credit card.
-As long as you make your payments on time, your score should bounce back quickly.
+Balance transfers don’t hurt your credit score, although it's possible that your score might take a temporary dip after you apply for a new balance transfer credit card.
+As long as you make your payments on time, though, your score should bounce back quickly.

 Can you earn cash back or rewards on balance transfers?

 No, credit card rewards only apply to purchases you make with the card.
-Balance transfers, refunds, and card payments do not qualify as purchases and therefore don't earn you any kind of rewards – just some debt relief.
+Balance transfers, refunds, and card payments do not qualify as purchases and therefore don't earn you any kind of rewards.
+They do offer significant debt relief, though, which can be even better than rewards.

 Editorial Disclaimer: The content here reflects the author's opinion alone.
 No bank, credit card issuer, rewards program, or other entity has reviewed, approved, or endorsed this content.
 For complete and updated product information please visit the product issuer's website.
 Our credit card scores and rankings are based on our Rating Methodology that takes into account 126+ features for each of 227 Canadian credit cards.